hirenalken/emails-module/README.rst

 Emails app
 =====

-This is simple app that included functions to directly use email sending functionality.
+This is simple app that includes functions to directly use email sending functionality.

 Quick start
 -----------